Manual Mixes

 Blend multiple tracks into one cohesive experience.

 Mixes are tracks composed of several other tracks.
 They are used to create various effects by layering audio tracks on top of each other.
-Each mix type was originally designed to support one of the cinematic techniques available in the app.
-However, mixes can also be used freely in your own creative ways.
+Each mix type was created to support one of the cinematic techniques available in the app.
+However, mixes can also be used in your own creative ways.

 Mixes can be added manually from the editor.
-From the editor menu, select one of the available mixes.
+From the editor menu, select one of the mixes to add.

-There are three types of mixes you can experiment with:
+There are two types of mixes you can experiment with:

-• mix name (editable in the editor or Composition view)
+• mix name (editable in the editor or Project view)

-• playback buttons (visible in the editor and main playlist)
+• playback buttons (visible in the editor and the main playlist)

 • volume, speed, and stereo position controls